ther0n/therontjapkes.com/about.md

 I am a computer science student at Calvin College.
 I have interests in software development (espescially if that software is a game), and information security.

-In my free time, I enjoy both playing and making video games.
-I enjoy working with computer hardware, and have built my own desktop computer which I use for both development and gaming.
-I also enjoy modifying my devices to do things they often weren't meant to do, for example running doom on an MP3 player.
-This lead to my interest in information security as most modifications rely on exploits in the device and it's software.
+In my free time I enjoy learning about new things whether it's a programming language, software, hardware, or other topics and skills related and unrelated to technology.
+I also enjoy playing and creating video games, I'm currently working on a game I hope to publish once finished.
+Feel free to contact me using one of the methods below.
 ## Contact me
 {% include_relative contact-info.md %}